mattbeshara/Darkness/README.md

 ## How to use this app

-1. Build, or download a pre-built copy.
+1. Clone and build, or download a pre-built copy and unzip it.
-2. Run.
-3. Grant `Input Monitoring` and/or `Accessibility` permissions when prompted to do so.
-4. Run again.
+2. Open the Privacy tab of the Security & Privacy pane of System Preferences, and drag Darkness to the list of apps in Input Monitoring and/or Accessibility (this varies depending on the version of macOS).
+4. Run Darkness.
+You should see all displays dim slightly, which indicates it's working.
 5. Set the brightness level of all displays attached to your Mac to the maximum level each is capable of.
 6. Unless all displays have the same maximum brightness level, reduce